-For a change in scenery, soak up some up the sun near the rooftop pool at the dapper Deck 5 on Calle 8 in Playa del Carmen.
-For a minimum consumption, you can claim your spot by the pool, which offers a mesmerizing 180-degree view of the blue-green Caribbean.
-Make your way down their list of signature cocktails and nibble on dishes like tangy cured prawn aquachiles, ceviches and other casual pub-style eats.
-It is a lively atmosphere with terrific local DJs spinning on most days.
+For a change in scenery, soak up some sun at Deck 5’s dapper rooftop pool.
+For a minimum consumption cost, you can claim your spot by the infinity pool, which offers a mesmerizing 180-degree view of the blue-green Caribbean.
+Make your way down their list of signature cocktails and nibble on dishes like tangy cured prawn aquachiles, ceviches and other casual eats.
+It’s a lively atmosphere with terrific local DJs spinning on most days.

-This trendy roof bar is atop the Carmen Hotel and is open from 10am to 9pm.
+This trendy roof bar is atop the Carmen Hotel on Calle 8 and is open from 10am to 9pm.
 If you decide to go, the consumption requirement for the chairs and sun beds is less on Mondays to Wednesdays.

 Stick with Bric and you’ll not only discover the perfect Playa del Carmen vacation itinerary ideas.
 But other perks include stays at most desirable ocean view properties in the Riviera Maya, as well as you own designated ambassador.
 This professional Playa and hospitality expert has one aim— to deliver the best beach vacation experience on this side of the globe.
 Paradise awaits!